 Ammonia Stripping:

 The actual separation process is achieved in a random packing column.
 The influent stream is introduced at the top of the packed bed and flows down through the column.
-Countercurrent to this, air or steam flow up and strip ammonia from the liquid phase.
-Ammonia-laden off gases exit the top of the column and treated water is collected in the column sump.
+Countercurrent to this, air or steam flows up and strips ammonia from the liquid phase.
+Ammonia-laden gases exit the top of the column and treated water is collected in the column sump.
 Key parameters that influence whether air or steam stripping should be used and how the entire process should be designed are as follows:

 ■ Local conditions